carlosfranzreb/ravas/ravas/BUILD.md

 ```

 ## Prepare Resources
+Make sure the Python version can handle the requirements in [v0.5][6]. (for example Python 3.11.7)

-the build process includes the following, additional resources in the bundled executable:
+the build process includes the following, additional resources in [releases][2] the bundled executable:

 * `ravas/configs`: the configuration files (`*.yaml`)
 * `ravas/onnx` and `ravas/target_feats`: the models & resources ("voices") for anonymizing the audio